Arrival in Tokyo

 So the goal is simple: Keep it easy.

-You’ll most likely arrive at either Narita or Haneda.
+You’ll most likely arrive at either Narita (NRT) or Haneda (HND), and the difference between them is worth understanding.

-Google Maps works extremely well in Japan and will guide you step by step, so there’s no need to plan everything in advance.
+Google Maps will guide you step by step - including platforms and transfers, so you don’t need to figure everything out in advance.

 Getting to your hotel/Airbnb